apache/beam/.test-infra/terraform/google-cloud-platform/README.md

 # Usage

-Each folder self contains all the code to achieve a category of provisioning.
+Each folder contains all the code to achieve a category of provisioning.
 For example, the [networking](networking) folder contains all the necessary code to provision Google Cloud related networking resources.